-As you can see in this chart, it is very easy to consume more than what is considered to be a moderate amount.
+As shown in the chart, it is easy to consume more than what is considered to be a moderate amount.

 Studies have also found that a smaller amount of alcohol consumed over a number of days had the lowest death rates of any cause when compared to the same total amount of alcohol consumed in one or two days.

 SOMETHING TO CONSIDER: If the French Paradox attributed lower mortality rates from coronary heart disease to higher consumption of red wine, but now we know how small a “moderate” amount of alcohol is and we know the dangers of overconsumption of alcohol, then we have to wonder what other variables could be impacting heart health.

 A 2017 article published in the American Heart Association’s Circulation titled Wine and Cardiovascular Health stated: